 A goal without a plan is just a wish- the quote can’t be any truer when it comes to the annual sales planning.
 Sales planning is an umbrella term that includes various activities such as setting attainable quotas, deploying apt sales commission plans considering disparate territory coverage, facilitating seamless buyer and customer experience, to name a few.
 The end goal is to align the sales efforts with the organizational revenue goals or any other targets.
 It’s an activity the most established companies adhere to for making educated guesses towards reaching the defined targets.

 The pandemic, however, has made it arduous to do sales planning for the year 2022 since the recovery is in abeyance and the ever-changing buyer and seller’s experience combined with digital selling has exacerbated the same.
-But, why is it important to have an annual sales plan is crucial as it provides a framework for aligning sales strategies and goals with the sales compensation plan, ensuring a motivated and incentivized sales team.
+However, having an annual sales plan is crucial as it provides a framework for aligning sales strategies and goals with the sales compensation plan, ensuring a motivated and incentivized sales team.

 The main objective behind annual sales planning is to:

 - Effectively communicate the company’s vision to the sales teams.

 - Provide a direction for the sales teams to follow.

 - Scrutinize the sales team’s progress against organizational goals.